peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ## Authors

-Add route handling middleware to handle the following HTTP requests by sending back the associated HTTP response.
+Add route handlers for the following HTTP requests and send back the associated HTTP response.

 **NOTE:** The information in both the request body and the response body use the `application/json` content type.